GabrielNetSec/GabrielNetSec/README.md

 ## Projects
 - <a href="https://github.com/GabrielNetSec/IoT-Projects">IoT Analitycs and Security Project (EC569A) at UVic</a>
-- <a href="https://github.com/GabrielNetSec/MTIS-Project-Courses-at-UVic">Roommate Internet Sharing (EC514) at UVic</a>
+- <a href="https://github.com/GabrielNetSec/MTIS-Project-Courses-at-UVic">Roommate Wi - Fi Sharing (EC514) at UVic</a>
 - <a href="https://github.com/GabrielNetSec/MTIS-Project-Courses-at-UVic">Cisco ASA FW & PA IPS Configuration Projects (EC519C) at UVic</a>
 - <a href="https://github.com/GabrielNetSec/Python-Network-Programmability">Python-Network-Programmability</a>